Woodland Strawberry is a native low growing leafy perennial forb which usually has the flower cluster held above the leaf level.

 Below - fruit comparison: Woodland strawberry (1st photo) is longer and elliptical with the achenes on the surface of the berry Note the pair of bracts slightly back on the stalk.
 The Common Virginia Strawberry (2nd photo) has the achenes embedded in small surface pits.

 Notes: The Wild Strawberries are not indigenous to the Garden.
-Martha Crone, in her 1951 inventory of Garden plants, listed both species ( F. vesca and F. virginiana) as present in the Garden.
+Martha Crone, in her 1951 inventory of Garden plants, listed both species (F. vesca and F. virginiana) as present in the Garden.
 She listed the Woodland Strawberry as Fragaria americana, which is now classified as a variety of F. vesca.
 She had noted in her Garden Log of 1933 that she planted F. virginiana.
 Both species of wild strawberry are native to Minnesota.
 I believe that the time F. vesca entered the Garden was June 11, 1946, when Martha Crone listed planting "50 Wild Strawberry".
 Susan Wilkins added plants in 2011.
 F. vesca is found in most counties of Minnesota with most exceptions being in the drier SW quadrant.
-In North America it is found across southern Canada and in the U.S. from the Dakotas and Nebraska east to the coast but not south of Tennessee and North Carolina, whereas F. virginiana is found throughout North America and in most of Minnesota.
+In North America, with the four subspecies, it is found across southern Canada and in the U.S. from the west coast to the east coast, but not south of Tennessee and North Carolina, whereas F. virginiana is found throughout North America and in most of Minnesota.

 Lore: In her study of plants used by the Minnesota Chippewa, Densmore (Ref. #5) reports on several uses of F. virginiana.
 The leaves are slightly astringent and the root is diuretic.
 For digestive system ailments of children the method was to steep 2 or 3 roots in a quart of boiling water.
 Then let the child drink freely of it.
 Of course the berries of both species can be eaten.
 F. virginiana was introduced to Europe from Virginia in 1629 according to Mrs. Grieve (Ref. #7).
 Prior to that F. vesca had it's own history in plant lore.
 It is also astringent so many of the uses were as laxatives, diuretics and astringents.
 More unusual, the fresh fruit was considered a dentifrice and a cosmetic.
 If fresh juice was allowed to remain on your teeth for five minutes and then cleansed with warm water to which bicarbonate of soda was added, teeth discoloration would be lessened [perhaps it was the soda].
 Also if a freshly cut berry was rubbed over your face immediately after washing, the skin would be whitened.
 Left on for a longer time, sunburn could be treated.
 Tilford (Ref.#39) reports on strawberry leaf tea: "It is high in vitamin C and is known to possess diuretic and mild astringent qualities."
 The tea was also used for inflammations of the mouth, eyes and skin.